AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 ## Narrative Design

 **Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**

-## Press Kit and Trailer

-**Include links to your presskit materials and trailer.**

-**Describe how you showcased your work.
-How did you choose what to show in the trailer?
-Why did you choose your screenshots?**

 ## Game Feel and Polish